 Turbulent social contexts are confusing.
-A strong programmatic strategy requires a clear understanding of the context as a foundation for understanding how to influence change.
-Ripple enhances strategy development through expertly facilitated participatory context analysis processes, and support for the development of culturally relevant theories of change.
-Our toolkit is broad, with emphasis on complex systems analysis and attention to key global themes such as climate, migration, identity-based discrimination, gender, and the economics of violence.
+A strong programmatic strategy requires a clear understanding of the context in order to influence effective change.
+Ripple enhances strategy development by expertly facilitating participatory context analysis processes, and supporting the development of culturally relevant theories of change.
+Our toolkit is broad, with emphasis on complex systems analysis and attention to key global themes such as climate, migration, identity-based discrimination and gender.
 Our partners say Ripple strengthens both programs and results.

 - Participatory complex systems analysis for human rights strategy development in Colombia and Chiapas, México (with the Swedish Fellowship of Reconciliation).

 - Participatory Making Sense of Turbulent Contexts analysis for humanitarian aid, community development and advocacy strategy (most recently in Honduras with World Vision International; previously with Oxfam and CARE via World Vision International).

 - Hands-on complex-systems analysis workshops for peacebuilding and peace advocacy practitioners (with the Life & Peace Institute, and the One Earth Future Foundation under CDA Collaborative Learning Projects).